-- ★ Station 77 is designated to be near the intersection of Poppy Ridge Road and Big Horn Boulevard; - ★ Station 78 is designed to be in the Sterling Meadows subdivision, approximately one half mile north of Kammerer Road and just east of the future Lotz Parkway alignment; and
+- Station 77 is designated to be near the intersection of Poppy Ridge Road and Big Horn Boulevard; - Station 78 is designed to be in the Sterling Meadows subdivision, approximately one half mile north of Kammerer Road and just east of the future Lotz Parkway alignment; and - Station 79 is designated to be near the intersection of Bradshaw Road and Grant Line Road.

 The Fire Prevention Bureau is staffed by the Fire Marshal, five Fire Inspectors, and one Public Education Officer.
-The Bureau provides four primary services to the community including plan review and construction inspection, periodic inspection of buildings and hazardous processes, fire investigation, and public education (LAFCo, 2016).
+The Bureau provides four primary services to the community including plan review and construction inspection, periodic inspection of buildings and hazardous processes, fire investigation, and public education (LAFCo7 2016).